arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE_MULTI.md

 /// precondition that the actual revision of the removed document in the
 /// collection is the specified one.
 ///
-/// The body of the response contains a JSON object with the information
+/// The body of the response is an array of the same length as the input
+/// array.
+For each input selector, the output contains a JSON object
+/// with the information about the outcome of the operation.
+If no error
-/// about the handle and the revision.
-The attribute *_id* contains the
+/// occurred, an object is built in which the attribute *_id* contains
-/// known *document-handle* of the removed document, *_key* contains the
+/// the known *document-handle* of the removed document, *_key* contains
-/// key which uniquely identifies a document in a given collection, and
+/// the key which uniquely identifies a document in a given collection,
-/// the attribute *_rev* contains the document revision.
+/// and the attribute *_rev* contains the document revision.
+In case of
+/// an error, an object with the attribute *error* set to *true* and
+/// *errorCode* set to the error code is built.
 ///
 /// If the *waitForSync* parameter is not specified or set to *false*,
 /// then the collection's default *waitForSync* behavior is applied.